wilmixsolomon7/JSHARP/README.md

 and  it  is    easy  to   deploy in cloud servers.

-Consists of 3 major  modules CDollar ,Gdollar, JSTAR concepts. where JDollar-cdollar is simillar to CDollar concepts but it run in SLINGv.1 os.
+Consists of 3 major  modules CDollar ,Gdollar, JSTAR concepts. where JDollar-cdollar is simillar to CDollar concepts .